sezna/nps/README.md

 ```

 You don't have to use the `start` script if you don't want.
 Note that if you're writing a node application, you're
-likely using `nps` for starting your server.
+likely using `start` for starting your server.
 In that case, you can create a `default` script which will be run
 when `nps` is run without arguments (so effectively it'll work just the same).
 But if you'd prefer, you can use whatever
 you wish.
 For example you could easily create a `nps` script and do: `npm run nps b`.